simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 Client
 ^^^^^^

-The following block of code should be entered in the hiera yaml files of all systems that need to mount home directories.
-The default.yaml file will affect all systems.
+The following block of code should be entered in the Hiera YAML files of all systems that need to mount home directories.
+The ``default.yaml`` file will affect all systems.

 .. code-block:: yaml